-The library’s free image pool is particularly exciting, especially if you, like me, enjoy looking at ridiculously old photos of Melbourne (we even put our favourites in this story).
+The library’s free image pool is particularly exciting, especially if you, like me, enjoy looking at ridiculously old photos of Melbourne.
 There are more than 170,000 copyright-free images in there, as well as maps and architectural drawings.
-There are also the library’s online galleries to explore with exhibitions past and present on display, including the latest exhibition, Velvet, Iron, Ashes.
+There are also the library’s online galleries to explore with exhibitions past and present on display.

 If you’ve got a lot of free time (and let’s face it, who doesn’t?) you could even start a research project (there are plenty of ways the library can help, including its Ask a Librarian service) or you could delve into your past and research your own family history.
 Use the library’s family history research tools to see what these resources can tell you about your family tree.